 Also, the machete was the symbolic weapon when they started their liberation war in between 1868-1898.
 From the very medieval age to the modern time’s machetes are found in many army fronts as an important weapon for them.

-In the tropical countries, uprisings are very common scenarios.
+In tropical countries, uprisings are very common scenarios.
 As machetes are a daily household tool, it is widely used in that chaotic environments throughout the world.
+If you go through history books you will find so many armies and militias who have used machetes on a large scale for the battlefield and uprising events.

 Like there is an army named Boricua Popular Army which has an unofficial nickname called Macheteros as they are the machete-wielding farmers of sugar cane fields of past Puerto Rico.

-In 1994 many of the killings in Rwandan genocide were done by using machetes.
+In 1994 many of the killings in the Rwandan genocide were done by using machetes.
 Also, the Interahamwe militias also used it as their primary weapon.
-Besides, it was also a distinctive weapon of the Haitian Tonton Macoute.
+Besides, distinctive machete weapon was common for the Haitian Tonton Macoute.

 The machete is still a very popular sidearm weapon in many African countries.
 In that region, the world has experienced so many violent incidents where massive killings and tortures were done by this tool.